h-sip/dogs-as-a-service-pipeline/docs/PROJECT_OVERVIEW.md

 - Metric-only UI (kg, cm) to ensure consistent units across visuals and filters
 - Tabs instead of sidebar navigation to keep the main view focused
 - Caching with `st.cache_data(ttl=600)` for responsive queries
+ - Assistant grounded strictly in the current filtered dataset; streams responses; heuristic fallback on quota

 ### Query Notes